matsurih/pubg-kotlin/README.md

 PUBG API wrapper for Kotlin
 (ref. https://developer.playbattlegrounds.com/?loc=en)

-listed on [official developpers site](https://documentation.pubg.com/en/community-sdks.html) as one of community SDKs.
+listed on [official developers site](https://documentation.pubg.com/en/community-sdks.html) as one of community SDKs.

 # usage
 Clone this repository and..